pragarchitect/pragarchitect.github.io/_posts/2025-09-18-architecture-as-code-java-magazine.md

 This way of working makes architecture part of everyday development.
 It spreads knowledge, builds trust, and avoids surprises—without needing big documents or a single person guarding the plan.

 It’s simple, it works, and it keeps architecture real.

+*This article was first published in [Java Magazine 2025-3](https://nljug.org/nieuws/java-magazine-3-is-uit/)*